 Current employees of participating employers are insured for an amount equivalent to the employee's current annual compensation.
 Employers may also optionally choose to cover retirees.
 Retirees are insured for \$5,000.
 Life insurance proceeds are payable as a lump sum.
-The coverage provided to retirees is a postemployment benefit other than pension benefits (OPEB).
+The coverage provided to retirees is an Other Post Employment Benefit (OPEB).